 1996-2019: Purchased by George Hill and Herb Marshall of America’s Cup Charters she returned to her homeport of Newport, RI.
 Since 1998 she has been owned by Sears Wullschleger, Nefertiti Charters LLC.

-2020: Nefertiti joined the 12 Meter Yacht Charters fleet
+2020: Nefertiti was purchased by Jack Klinck and joined Newport’s 12 Meter Yacht Charters fleet.

 *Content courtesy: The Twelve Metre Class by Dyer Jones & Luigi Lang